xadahiya/xadahiya.github.io/_posts/2017-06-10-Coding-Begins.md

 The Semantic Web is generally built on syntaxes which use URIs to represent data, usually in triples based structures: i.e. many triples of URI data that can be held in databases, or interchanged on the world Wide Web using a set of particular syntaxes developed especially for the task.
 These syntaxes are called "Resource Description Framework" syntaxes.<br />

 ## Progress so far
-During the Community Bonding period, I learned a lot about Graph Databases, SPARQL, Semantic Web and some other fancy stuff, I won't bother you about :p. <br />
+During the Community Bonding period, I learned a lot about Graph Databases, SPARQL, Semantic Web and some other fancy stuff, I won't bore you about :p. <br />

 For now, we are keeping things simple.
 Currently we're using [Flask](http://flask.pocoo.org/), [Sqlalchemy](https://www.sqlalchemy.org/) and a graph database implemented in  [PostgreSql](https://www.postgresql.org/) for our server implementation.<br />